What Happens Without IoT Firmware Security?

 - Encryption is a possibility for IoT firmware to protect sensitive information in plaintext, but you need to make sure you choose the right encryption algorithm.
 Cryptography is a constant battle between cryptographers and attackers, and many algorithms previously thought secure have been found to have weaknesses.
 There is promising research being done into encryption algorithms that can be implemented on resource restricted devices.

 Consider the Tradeoffs

 There are many considerations when it comes to security for low-power IoT devices, some of which differ from IoT security best practices at large.
 If you plan on using low-power devices in your IoT deployment, it’s crucial to work with an expert IoT security partner who knows the security tradeoffs that are worth making.

-At Very, we create secured low-power IoT devices that are capable of protecting our clients’ sensitive information.
-To learn more about the IoT development process, check out our complete guide to IoT development.
+At Very, we create secure IoT devices capable of protecting our clients’ and their customers most sensitive information.
+To learn more about the IoT development process, reach out to one of our IoT experts today.